parasbhoir4132/Amazon-clone/README.md

 # Amazon-clone
-Create the amazon clone using html and css
+create the amazon clone using html5 and css3